 When you are using DXSurfaces, you never have to worry about the pixel format of the source or destination images.
 When the image is read from a DXSurface, you can choose to obtain it in a pixel format of ARGB32 or PMARGB32.
 If the pixel format of the source is the same, the pixel values are copied directly from memory.
 If the formats are different, the software automatically translates the pixels as they are read from the source format to the destination using highly optimized code.

-DirectX Transform uses the image loading routines of Internet Explorer to load images into memory.
+Microsoft DirectX Transform uses the image loading routines of Windows Internet Explorer to load images into memory.
 This means that all the most common image formats can be loaded directly into DXSurfaces.
 This includes formats such as the following:

 - Bitmap (.bmp)